sisrfeng/coc-wiki/Using-coc-extensions.md

 For extensions using a language server, you can use the output channel.
 Check out https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel.

-If the extension is using stdio to write messages, you can get the output from the log file of coc, the log file can be found by runnung the command: `node -e 'console.log(path.join(os.tmpdir(), "coc-nvim.log"))'`.
+If the extension is using stdio to write messages, you can get the output from the log file of coc, the log file can be found by command: `:CocOpenLog` in your vim.
+Use `$NVIM_COC_LOG_FILE` environment variable to use fixed filename for the log file.

 The default log level is info.
 To get the debug information, set the `NVIM_COC_LOG_LEVEL` environment variable by the command: `export NVIM_COC_LOG_LEVEL=debug`.